Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Reduced a memory consumption in cases, where not used the embedding of objects and types.
+  1. Reduced a memory consumption in cases, where not used the embedding of objects and types;
+  2. Fixed a wrong implementation of destruction of the embedded delegates.

    =============
    DOCUMENTATION